Skye-XD/desktop-icons-ng/README.md

 This new Gtk4 extension was originally submitted upstream to the DING project as a merge request.
 It was not merged for quite some time with development continuing on both branches simultaneously.
 The branches started diverging significantly, and further, the new commit's in gtk3-DING branch were not easily adaptable to changes already made in the gtk4 branch.
 That has since made it very difficult to rebase and merge all the new changes to the Gtk3 branch.
 A mutual decision was therefore made to continue independent development of both branches.
 Important bug fixes from branches are still backported and forward-ported between them.
 Therefore there are two extensions available, the classic stable Gtk3 DING and this newer, less tested Gtk4 branch.

-This fork of DING is ported to use the Gtk4 toolkit.
+This fork of DING is ported to use the Gtk4 toolkit, and now has been ported to libadwaita.
 This, and the original DING can both be installed together, but only one can be activated at a time in the extension Manager.
 They use different install directories and GSettings schemas, therefore preferences set in one will not carrry through to the other.
 This is to avoid trampling on the stable branch and isolate errors from this branch.

-Other than using the Gtk4 toolkit, it in addition it has several new features, fixes and enhancemnts.
+Other than using the Gtk4 toolkit, and now libadwaita, it in addition it has several new features, fixes and enhancemnts.

 **NEW FEATURES**
+- [x] Based on libadwaita, Gtk4 toolkits.

 - [x] Can Make Links on the Desktop on Drag and Drop from Nautilus.
 Pressing the Alt button on drag modifies the drop to ask the user to Copy, Move or Make Links at the destination.
 This unfortunately does not work in X11 as pressing the button does not modify the drop Gdk.DragAction.
 Shift forces a move, Control forces Copy in both Wayland and X11.